inko-lang/inko/docs/source/guides/tests.md

 ---

 Inko's standard library provides a module used for writing unit tests:
-`std.test`.
+[](std.test).
 Using this module one writes their unit tests like so:

 ```inko
 import std.test (Tests)